 c.
 Student Board Members: MSW members and BSW members.
 Each year one student from the state of Maine MSW and BSW programs is elected through an application process to sit on the NASW ME Board.

 d.
 Joining NASW as a student is ¼ of the cost as a licensed social worker joining the association.
-This cost is grandfathered in when you maintain membership through licensure, occurring only a fraction of the regular price or membership.
+This cost is grandfathered in when you maintain membership through licensure for two to three years at only a fraction of the regular price or membership.
 Click here to sign up now.2.
 Advocacy

 a.
 Action Alerts- Action alerts can be sent to your email address or found on the Action Alerts page of the chapter website